varletjs/varlet/packages/varlet-ui/README.md

 ### Intro

-Varlet is a Material design mobile component library developed based on `Vue3`, developed and maintained by `varletjs` community team.
+Varlet is a `Vue3` component library based on Material Design 2 and 3, supporting mobile and desktop, developed and maintained by `varletjs` organization.

 ### Features